Primal-dual stochastic gradient method for convex programs with many functional constraints: Abstract

 \section{Abstract}

-Stochastic gradient (SG) method has been popularly applied to solve optimization problems with objective that is stochastic or an average of many functions.
-Most existing works on SG assume that the underlying problem is unconstrained or has an easy-to-project constraint set.
+Stochastic gradient method (SGM) has been popularly applied to solve optimization problems with objective that is stochastic or an average of many functions.
+Most existing works on SGMs assume that the underlying problem is unconstrained or has an easy-to-project constraint set.
 In this paper, we consider problems that have a stochastic objective and also many functional constraints.
 For such problems, it could be extremely expensive to project a point to the feasible set, or even compute subgradient and/or function value of all constraint functions.
-To find solutions of these problems, we propose a novel SG method based on the augmented Lagrangian function.
-Within every iteration, it inquires a stochastic subgradient of the objective, a subgradient and function value of one randomly sampled constraint function, and function value of another sampled constraint function.
+To find solutions of these problems, we propose a novel { (adaptive)} SGM based on the classical augmented Lagrangian function.
+Within every iteration, it inquires a stochastic subgradient of the objective, and a subgradient and the function value of one randomly sampled constraint function.
 Hence, the per-iteration complexity is low.
-We establish its convergence rate for convex and also strongly convex problems.
+We establish its convergence rate for convex problems and also problems with strongly convex objective.
 It can achieve the optimal $O(1/\sqrt{k})$ convergence rate for convex case and nearly optimal $O\big((\log k)/k\big)$ rate for strongly convex case.
-Numerical experiments on quadratically constrained quadratic programming are conducted to demonstrate its efficiency.
+Numerical experiments on a sample approximation problem of the robust portfolio selection and quadratically constrained quadratic programming are conducted to demonstrate its efficiency.